dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 ##AXI SmartConnect

 In a first attempt I added a DDR2 controller.
 The 'run block automation' reappeared.
-After running it an "Axi SmartConnect" appeared.
-I wondered why this was a different component comparing it to the "Axi interconnect" created by the Microblaze Block Automation.
-The documentation notes that both "Axi Smartconnect"  and "Axi interconnect" have similar functionality and that "Axi Smartconnect" supersedes "Axi interconnect".
-In all the exampples I saw using Microblaze and DDR RAM there were two "Axi interconnect/smartconnect" blocks.
+After running it an "AXI SmartConnect" appeared.
+I wondered why this was a different component comparing it to the "AXI interconnect" created by the Microblaze Block Automation.
+The documentation notes that both "Axi SmartConnect"  and "Axi interconnect" have similar functionality and that "Axi SmartConnect" supersedes "Axi interconnect".
+In all the examples I saw using Microblaze and DDR RAM there were two "Axi interconnect/smartconnect" blocks.
 In this design I will use one to keep things simple.
 Have to check later how this impacts performance.

-  1. Delete the existing "Axi interconnect"
+  1. Delete the existing "AXI interconnect"
-  2. Add an "Axi Smartconnect"
+  2. Add an "AXI SmartConnect"

-Double click the "Axi Smartconnect" it to customize:
+Double click the "AXI SmartConnect" it to customize:
   1. Select the number of slaves: 3
   2. Select the number of masters: 7
   3. Select the number of clocks: 2